-During each of the years of 2021, 2020 and 2019, approximately 25% of our revenues were earned pursuant to leases with operators of acute care hospitals, behavioral health care hospitals and free-standing emergency departments ("FEDs"), the substantial majority of which are subsidiaries of UHS.
+During each of the years of 2022, 2021 and 2020, approximately 29%, 28% and 25%, respectively, of our revenues were earned pursuant to leases with operators of acute care hospitals, behavioral health care hospitals and free-standing emergency departments ("FEDs"), the substantial majority of which are subsidiaries of UHS.
 A significant portion of the revenue earned by the operators of our acute and behavioral health care hospitals and FEDs is derived from federal and state healthcare programs, including Medicare and Medicaid (excluding managed Medicare and Medicaid programs).

-Our acute care facilities and behavioral health care hospitals derive a significant portion of their revenue from third-party payors, including the Medicare and Medicaid programs.
+Our acute care facilities and behavioral health care hospitals derive a significant portion of their revenue from third-party payers, including the Medicare and Medicaid programs.
 Changes in these government programs in recent years have resulted in limitations on reimbursement and, in some cases, reduced levels of reimbursement for healthcare services.
 Payments from federal and state government programs are subject to statutory and regulatory changes, administrative rulings, interpretations and determinations, requirements for utilization review, and federal and state funding restrictions, all of which could materially increase or decrease program payments, as well as affect the cost of providing service to patients and the timing of payments to facilities.
 Neither we nor the operators of our hospital facilities are able to predict the effect of recent and future policy changes on our respective results of operations.
-In addition, the uncertainty and fiscal pressures placed upon federal and state governments as a result of, among other things, the funding requirements and other provisions of the Legislation, may affect the availability of taxpayer funds for Medicare and Medicaid programs.
+In addition, the uncertainty and fiscal pressures placed upon federal and state governments as a result of, among other things, the funding requirements and other provisions of the Patient Protection and Affordable Care Act (the "Legislation"), may affect the availability of taxpayer funds for Medicare and Medicaid programs.
 In addition, possible repeal or replacement of the Legislation may have significant impact on the reimbursement for healthcare services.